Are Australian Shepherds Good With Cats?

 Yet, all of these problems are easily solvable.
 Just give both the animals to get used to one another.
 It would be best if you get them at the same time.
 A puppy Aussie and a baby kitty will get along very well.
 They will learn to live together as they grow older, despite their differences.
 After all, having lazy and active pets simultaneously should be super entertaining.

-How do you introduce an Australian Shepherd to a cat?
+How Do You Introduce an Australian Shepherd To a Cat?

 The first step is to make sure that your Australian Shepherd is getting enough exercise.
 If your Australian Shepherd is bored, he may be more likely to chase your cats.
 Make sure that you are taking your dog for walks or playing with him in the yard regularly.